Menara KL tower in Kuala Lumpur

 🕐 Working time: 9:00 to 22:00

-💵 Entrance fee / ticket price: visit of the tower is divided into several variants which differ in the set of visited parks (rides) in the tower
+💵 Entrance fee / tickets cost: visit of the tower is divided into several variants which differ in the set of visited parks (rides) in the tower

 - The easiest option is a visit to the only closed observation deck: 52 ringgit adult (see the Malaysian currency, the exchange rate); 31 ringgit baby